-In order to apply for a psychotherapy with your health insurance company, there needs to be the diagnosis of a mental disorder with disease value.
+In order to apply for psychotherapy with your health insurance company, there needs to be a diagnosis of a mental disorder with disease value.
 This is clarified during the psychotherapeutic consultation ("Psychotherapeutische Sprechstunde").
 If a clinical need for treatment is determined, the statutory health insurance will cover the costs of future psychotherpeutic treatment and you can arrange an initial consultation ("Erstgespräch") with your psychotherapist.

-You should also be aware that psychotherapy means implies work for you.
+You should also be aware that psychotherapy implies work for you.
 You will be dealing with many issues and striving to make changes.
 The time between the sessions is often especially relevant for integrating what you learn in psychotherapy into daily life.
 Your therapist will guide you through this process.